It’s a sour drink of Mongol origins made with fermented tea and obtained through a symbiotic culture of bacteria and yeast in a sweet environment.

 Really not a big deal; it’s not milk.
 But don’t forget that one night on the countertop is like one month in the fridge.
 More time at room temperature means that the kombucha has more fizz and its flavours evolve faster.
 We recommend that you always keep it in the fridge.

-Six months from brewing day.
+From six to eight months from brewing day depending on the flavor.
 Check out our bottles to know more!

 Completely normal.
 Those are small sediments from fruits, sea buckthorn leaves and kombucha culture.